You are here

 - have completed one year, full time at Bloomsburg University

-- are in good standing with the Student Standards Office
+- are in good standing with the Dean of Students Office

 - were accepted and remain enrolled at Bloomsburg University